 Let’s take a look at our top 16 tips to get your team on the way to creating a better customer experience — and generating more revenue in the process.

-1) Set KPIs for your customer service agents
+1) Incentivize your customer service agents to meet business goals

-Here are a few KPIs that should be in your next CX report:
+Here are a few business-related KPIs that your team can focus on improving:

 2) Build a user-friendly customer help center

 When customers encounter a problem, they won’t reach out to you immediately.
 In fact, 88% of customers say that they expect companies to provide self-service support tools so that they can resolve issues on their own.

 How can you help your customers help themselves?
 You need to build a good FAQ page or knowledge base, also called a help center, to help your customers answer their questions without having to contact an agent.
 Important considerations to keep in mind as you go about designing your help center include: